polly63/Deep_Learning_for_Sentiment_Analysis/README.md

 # Deep_Learning_for_Sentiment_Analysis
-Sentiment Analysis and NLP by Deep Learning models on movie reviews data
+Sentiment Analysis and NLP by Deep Learning tools (tensorflow, Keras) on movie reviews dataset